-We are enjoying lovely, cozy winter days around the homestead.
+A cozy day or how we Hygge on the homestead.
+Yes, we are enjoying lovely, cozy winter days around this homestead.

 But, I haven’t always felt this way about winter days.
 A long time ago (seventeen years) I lived in a state where the month of March meant springtime, you know daffodils started blooming, and birds started singing.
 I had to learn the hard way, that when you live in Idaho, you HAVE to enjoy winter because spring is still a long way off.
 We can get dustings of snow in April.